kaanakan/stretchbev/README.md

 ### Pretrained weights

-You can the pretrained weights from the releases of this repository or the links below.
+You can download the pretrained weights from the releases of this repository or the links below.

 [Normal setting weight](https://github.com/wayveai/fiery/releases/download/v1.0/stretchbev.ckpt)